wp-plugins/zendy-mailman/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Meta: added Hotmail/Outlook settings to documentation
+* Meta: added Yahoo!
+Mail settings to documentation
+* Fix: fixed a display error where the chosen type of encryption was not always displayed properly.

 = 1.0.6 =
 * Fix: fixed errors on activation on some nginx installs
 * Meta: Removed change.log file; all changelog info is now in readme.txt